tkhduracell/garmin-grafana/README.md

 - Automated data fetching in regular interval (set and forget)
 - Historical data backfilling

+## Why use this project?

+- **Free and Fully Open Source**: 100% transparent and open project — modify, distribute extend, and self-host as you wish, with no hidden costs.
+Just credit the author and support this project as you please!

+- **Local Ownership**: Keep a complete, private backup of your Garmin data.
+The script automatically syncs new data after each Garmin Connect upload — no manual action needed ("set and forget").

+- **Full Visualization Freedom**: You're not limited by Garmin’s app.
+Combine multiple metrics on a single panel, zoom into specific time windows, view raw (non-averaged) data over days or weeks, and build fully custom dashboards.

+- **Deeper Insights - All day metrics**: Explore your data to discover patterns, optimize performance, and track trends over longer periods of time.
+Export for advanced analysis (Python, Excel, etc.) from Grafana, set custom alerts, or create new personalized metrics.
+This project fetches _almost_ everything from your Garmin watch - not just limited to Activities analytics like most other online platforms

+- **No 3rd party data sharing**: You avoid sharing your sensitive health related data with any 3rd party service provider while having a great data visualization platform for free!

 ## Automatic Install with helper script (Recommended For less techy people)

 > [!IMPORTANT]